sean-peters-au/climbing-mono/README.md

 <img src="logo.png" align="left" width="192px" height="192px"/>
 <img align="left" width="0" height="192px" hspace="10"/>

-betaboard is an over-engineered, over-the-top climbing board app.
+Betaboard is an over-engineered, over-the-top climbing board app.
+It is very in progress.

 [![Under Development](https://img.shields.io/badge/under-development-orange.svg)](https://github.com/cez-aug/github-project-boilerplate)

-TODO Blurb
+The goal is to
+- Track 3 axes forces applied over climbing holds, and skeletal kinematics of the climber
+- 3D visualisation of the forces and climber on the board
+- Biomechanics approximations from this time-series data

 <br>
 <br>